 Andrew Brooks is one of the leading photographers in the city.
 His incredible eye and vast artistic images means many parts of the planet from the Fens in his homeland East Anglia to the NASA Florida coastline have been given the Andrew Brooks photoshopping treatment.
 So far with Andrew we have worked together on his CV, work history interviews, his bio, newsletters, and helped to boost his license income streams by finding him representation with image licensing agency Gallery Stock in New York City.

 Working with Andy and Dan of Travelling Light Circus was really good fun as you can imagine working with circus people.
-It was a nice creative collaboration that helped combine a story-teller voice for their website who says lots of relevant keywords and search phrases to connect with and attract audiences and clients alike.
+It was a nice creative collaboration that helped combine a story-teller voice for their website content with oodles of relevant keywords to connect with and attract audiences and clients alike.

 As an agency news journalist a call could come in any hour from an editor at a national news desk from anywhere in the country.
 The number of Friday nights I scoured the land to cover a petrol crisis, a health scare or just a good yarn, led to many many stories like these.